 Most regular coffee uses Coffea Arabica, while instant coffee usually uses Coffea Robusta.

-Arabica is smoother and more acidic and fruity, while Robusta tastes a bit more bitter and fruity.
+Arabica is smoother and more acidic, with a fruity flavor, while Robusta tastes slightly more bitter and fruity.

 Arabica is usually the preferred type of coffee bean among coffee lovers.